calancha/dired-du/README.md

 the recursive size of directories in Dired buffers.
 If *du* program is available, then the directory sizes are obtained with it.
 Otherwise, the directory sizes are obtained with Lisp.
 The former is much faster.
+Another difference is how to handle directories that the user has no permission to
+read: if `du' is installed, then the size is not changed for those directories.
+Otherwise, the value 0 is shown.

 Once this mode is enabled, every new Dired buffer displays recursive dir sizes.